 Earning Crypto (Mining, Staking, or Airdrops): If you mine or stake crypto, the ATO considers it ordinary income, not a capital gain.

-Trading or Swapping Crypto: Swapping one crypto for another (e.g., BTC → ETH) is considered a CGT event.
+Trading or Swapping Crypto: Swapping one crypto for another (e.g., BTC → ETH) is considered a sale and will be either a taxable capital gain/loss or ordinary income.
 The ATO views this as selling one asset and acquiring another.

 Non-Taxable Crypto Transactions